Khorjle92/DZC_Project/README.md

 # DZC_Project

-This project aims to create a dashboard for analysis on the traffic accidents happening in Chichago.
-Crash data obtained shows information about each traffic crash on city streets within the City of Chicago limits and under the jurisdiction of Chicago Police Department (CPD).
+This project aims to create a dashboard for analysis on the social-economical factors that could possibly affect the suicide rates amongst the population in different countries.
+The analysis is also detailed down to the different generations of people based on their age group.

 ## Table of Contents